reflex-dev/reflex-web/docs/getting-started/dashboard_tutorial.md

 ### Inspecting the starter code

-Within our `dashboard_tutorial` folder we just `cd`'d into, there is a `rxconfig.py` file that contains the configuration for our Reflex app. ([config docs]({docs.getting_started.configuration.path}) for more information)
+Within our `dashboard_tutorial` folder we just `cd`'d into, there is a `rxconfig.py` file that contains the configuration for our Reflex app.
+(Check out the [config docs]({docs.getting_started.configuration.path}) for more information)

 There is also an `assets` folder where static files such as images and stylesheets can be placed to be referenced within your app. ([asset docs]({docs.assets.referencing_assets.path}) for more information)

 Most importantly there is a folder also called `dashboard_tutorial` which contains all the code for your app.
 Inside of this folder there is a file named `dashboard_tutorial.py`.
 To begin this tutorial we will delete all the code in this file so that we can start from scratch and explain every step as we go.

 The first thing we need to do is import `reflex`.
-Once we have done this we can create a component, which is a a piece of reusable code that represents a part of a user interface.
+Once we have done this we can create a component, which is a reusable piece of user interface code.
 Components are used to render, manage, and update the UI elements in your application.

 Let's look at the example below.
 Here we have a function called `index` that returns a `text` component (an in-built Reflex UI component) that displays the text "Hello World!".

 Next we define our app using `app = rx.App()` and add the component we just defined (`index`) to a page using `app.add_page(index)`.
+The function name (in this example `index`) which defines the component, must be what we pass into the `add_page`.
 The definition of the app and adding a component to a page are required for every Reflex app.

 ```python
 import reflex as rx